-By working closely with your Medallion designer and professional remodeler, you should always know the timing and duration of each phase of the project.
-During some of the phases, the remodeled room will likely be out of commission.
-Knowing this ahead of time allows you to plan your family’s workaround for dining [in the case of a kitchen remodel] or bathing/grooming [in the case of a bathroom remodel].
+Work closely with your designer, always know the timing and duration of each phase of the project.
+During some phases, the remodeled room may be out of commission, plan a workaround.

 Inspect your cabinets as the driver removes them from the truck.
 Take care to inspect each carton for damage.
 Use the shipping tally provided by the driver to check off items as they are unloaded to verify that all items are received.
 Cartons showing signs of damage should be opened and the contents inspected at time of delivery.
 Note any issues on the Bill of Lading.

 Installation is a great phase; the transformation starts to come into focus.
 And, it’s a signal that the end of the remodeling process is near.
 Most families find themselves with a renewed sense of purpose and motivation as more elements are installed, particularly the cabinets.
 We welcome you to share your remodeling story on the Medallion Facebook page.

 Prepare to have your routine interrupted.
 Your kitchen or bath in shambles, strangers in your home and perhaps a dumpster in your driveway are not easy changes to prepare for, but talk about it as a family and remind everyone of the transformational room that awaits them all post-remodel.

 Plan on eating out while your old kitchen is being torn out and your new kitchen is being installed.
 Prepare by scouting for local restaurants and diners online.